"Digital Humanities" is a term for a broad field that incorporates traditional humanities studies and digital tools.

 The Collation Editor - A tool largely maintained by software developers associated with INTF and ITSEE.
 The Collation Editor is a graphical user interface wrapper around CollateX—a very powerful and useful command line tool for comparing texts.

-Apparatus Explorer - An app that takes the XML collation output file from the Collation Editor and does the following:
+Apparatus Explorer - An app (and web app) that takes the XML collation output file from the Collation Editor and does the following:

 Displays the collation information as an ECM-style digital apparatus